emonmorol/emonmorol/README.md

 MERN Stack Developer.
 ---------------------

-I have a strong foundation in problem-solving and academic knowledge, complemented by hands-on experience working on numerous freelance projects and collaborating with startups.
+I have a strong foundation in problem-solving, MERN stack development, and academic knowledge, complemented by hands-on experience working on numerous freelance projects and collaborating with startups.
 With expertise in React, Node.js, Express, and MongoDB.

 * 🌍  I'm based in Dhaka, Bangladesh
 * 🖥️  See my portfolio at [MyPortfolio](http://ihmorol.vercel.app)